 24. San Francisco

 Unlike most other courses, this T.W.
 Tillinghast design’s most eye-catching feature is its exquisitely shaped bunkers that dot the vast open landscape.
-The drop-shot par-3 7th hole, called the “Duel Hole,” is the last place a legal duel took place in the U.S. However, the course is favorited among golfers for its excellent par-4 holes.
+The drop-shot par-3 7th hole, called the “Duel Hole,” is the last place a legal duel took place in the U.S. However, its excellent par-4 holes is why golfers keep coming back to this particular golf course.

-Located in suburban Cincinnati, this marvel was created by Seth Raynor in 1926 and finished nearly a year after his death.
-This relatively short course features the signature Raynor geometric-shaped bunkers and greens amid a landscape covered with valleys and ravines
+In 1926, Seth Raynor created this marvel and finished nearly a year after his death.
+Camargo is located in suburban Cincinnati.
+This relatively short course features the signature Raynor geometric-shaped bunkers and greens amid a landscape covered with valleys and ravines.

-Summary of the Best Golf Courses in the U.S.
+Summary of the Best Golf Courses in America

-Hopefully, you already pinpointed a number of courses to try for a good day on the links.
+Hopefully, you already pinpointed a number of courses to try for a good day.
+These are by far the best golf courses in the United States that you should give a try.
 With this level of diversity and challenge, you’ll be sure to have a good time while flexing your handicap.